2025 massacres of Syrian Alawites: 7 March

 Beginning at approximately 8:00 a.m.
 AST on 7 March 2025, armed groups entered Alawite neighborhoods in Baniyas, a multi-faith coastal town in Tartus Governorate.
 According to eyewitness accounts provided to Le Monde, these groups included Syrian Ministry of Defense and General Security Service members from nearby regions in conjunction with fighters described as "foreigners", including individuals of purported Turkmen and Chechen origin.
 Multiple witnesses described systematic targeting of Alawite residents, with men being executed on rooftops and in streets.
 SOHR reported sixty people killed in Baniyas, including ten women and five children, marking one of the largest single massacres documented on 7 March.

 General Security entered the village of Beit Ana in search of wanted individuals but were attacked, after which ambulances transporting the dead and wounded security forces were also attacked.
 State media reported that militias loyal to Assad had opened fire on "members and equipment of the defence ministry" near Beit Ana, killing one security force member and wounding two.
 SOHR reported that in response there were "strikes launched by Syrian helicopters on armed men in the village of Beit Ana and the surrounding forests, coinciding with artillery strikes on a neighbouring village".

+Deutsche Welle reported that executions were carried out by fighters on both sides.
+Altogether, the Syrian Network for Human Rights (SNHR)—a human rights NGO regularly cited as independent and credible by certain major outlets like The Guardian and The New York Times, but also criticized in a recent investigation by Fair Observer for its methodology, and alleged connections with the Syrian Transitional Government—claimed in its initial report that 125 civilians were killed in addition to 100 Syrian security forces over 6–7 March in the attacks; yet it attributed 15 civilian deaths as being the result of pro-Assad insurgents.